cjstreet/MechaCar_Statistical_Analysis/README.md

-Which variables/coefficients provided a non-random amount of variance to the mpg values in the dataset?
+- The variables/coefficients that provided a non-random amount of variance to the mpg values in the dataset is

 Is the slope of the linear model considered to be zero?
 Why or why not?